sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 Many EEGLAB plotting routines use the toolbox function [axcopy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=axcopy.m) to pop up a sub-axis plotting window whenever the users clicks on the main plot window.
-Sub-axis windows, in turn, do not have [axcopy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=axcopy.m) enabled, allowing the user to use the standard Matlab mouse 'Zoom In/Out' feature.
+Sub-axis windows, in turn, do not have [axcopy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=axcopy.m) enabled, allowing the user to use the standard MATLAB mouse 'Zoom In/Out' feature.

 ### Plotting ERPs in a Column Array